 Our inpatient programs offer a safe and secure environment for patients in need of immediate acute care, while our residential, day, and outpatient programs focus on providing skills for patients to manage their illnesses on their own.

 For many people, depression is not the only mental health issue they are struggling with.
 Many times, depression occurs along with another diagnosis, such as substance addiction, borderline personality disorder, or anxiety.

 If you have coexisting conditions, you need support to understand and cope with all of the symptoms you are experiencing.
 At McLean, we specialize in making sure individuals have the tools they need to manage their illnesses.

 Each patient works with a treatment team that creates a tailored care plan that addresses unique needs and goals.

 Our approach to depression treatment includes robust assessment and attention to factors such as medical issues and home/work life.
 This ensures that we are working with you on solutions that will help you to identify the underlying causes of your depression and addresses all of your symptoms together.
 At the same time, we help you to build skills to set you on the path to recovery.

-Cognitive behavior therapies teach patients to connect their thoughts and actions to learn to think and behave differently and have been proven to be effective to help patients with mood disorders.
-McLean employs a variety of these skill-based therapies, such as dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT).
+Behavioral therapies teach patients to connect their thoughts and actions to learn to think and behave differently and have been proven to be effective to help patients with mood disorders.
+McLean employs a variety of these skill-based therapies, such as cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT).

 DBT uses a combination of cognitive behavioral techniques and mindfulness principles to help people gain better control over their actions and to allow for a different way of managing intense feelings.